MicrosoftDocs/query-docs/query-languages/dax/dax-operator-reference.md

 |&lt;=|Less than or equal to|[Amount] &lt;= 100|
 |&lt;&gt;|Not equal to|[Region] &lt;&gt; "USA"|

-All comparison operators except == treat BLANK as equal to number 0, empty string "", DATE(1899, 12, 30), or FALSE.
+All comparison operators except == treat BLANK as equal to number 0, empty string "", DATE(1899, 12, 30), or `FALSE`.
 As a result, [Column] = 0 will be true when the value of [Column] is either 0 or BLANK.
 In contrast, [Column] == 0 is true only when the value of [Column] is 0.

 ### Text concatenation operator

-Use the ampersand (**&**) to join, or concatenate, two or more text strings to produce a single piece of text.
+Use the ampersand (`&`) to join, or concatenate, two or more text strings to produce a single piece of text.

 |Text operator|Meaning|Example|
 |-----------------|-----------|-----------|